 More than just another non-profit organization, WCDF considers ourselves enablers of dreams.

 WCDF has granted over $2,000,000 to athletes over the last 5 years and was founded by former US Ski Team athletes, Bryon Friedman and Erik Schlopy.

 We are by the athlete and for the athlete.

 World Cup Dreams Foundation (WCDF) and T2 Foundation have worked in parallel for more than a decade supporting elite ski racers who require additional funding not fully provided by the national federation.
-The organizations have operated separately and independently, often receiving requests and providing support to the same athletes who applied to both organizations.
 Now the two organizations will merge together as one, serving the race community as World Cup Dreams Foundation under the leadership of new executive director Tommy Biesemeyer.

 "During my 12 year career with the US Ski Team, injuries became an annual experience resulting in 13 operations over the course of my professional ski career.
 Even though this sounds like a story of perseverance and determination, the one we all like to root for, but what is often overlooked is the financial burden that is associated with season-ending injuries.
 This is the reality of our sport and WCDF is going to alleviate those hurdles so athletes like myself can keep their dreams alive!"